How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: Carath e odory, Steinitz and the Convex Hull

 \begin{theorem}[Steinitz] A point lies in the interior of the convex hull of a set in $\RN^d$ if and only if it lies in the interior of the convex hull of at most $2d$ points in the set. \end{theorem}

-The bound of $2d$ is known to be optimal, as can be seen by looking at the $2d$ points $\{\pm e_1, \ldots, \pm e_d\}$, where $e_1, \ldots, e_d$ is the standard basis of $\RN^d$.
+The bound of $2d$ is known to be optimal: the $2d$ points $\{\pm e_1, \ldots, \pm e_d\}$, where $e_1, \ldots, e_d$ is the standard basis of $\RN^d$, contain $0$ in their convex hull, but this is not true for any proper subset of these points.
 With Steinitz's version of Carath\'{e}odory's theorem, we can show how to recognize the interior of a convex hull in \ER.

-\begin{corollary} Testing whether a point $q \in \QN^d$ lies in the interior of the convex hull of a semialgebraic set is \ER-complete. \end{corollary}
+\begin{corollary} Deciding whether a point $q \in \QN^d$ lies in the interior of the convex hull of a semialgebraic set is \ER-complete. \end{corollary}

-Call a convex combination {\em strict} if all the $\lambda_i$ are positive.
+Call a convex combination {\em strict} if all the coefficients $\lambda_i$ are positive.
 Then a point $q$ lies in the interior of the convex hull of $2d$ points $a_1, \ldots a_{2d}$ if it is a strict convex combination of these points, and the affine space spanned by the points has full dimension, that is, they do not lie in a common hyperplane.
 Formally, we can write this as

-The final condition verifies that the $a_i$ do not lie on a common hyperplane by expressing that there is no non-trivial normal vector $u$.
-This gives us a universal characterization.
-Using duality, we can exchange universal with existential quantification.
+The subformula starting with the negated existential quantifier in the last line verifies that the $a_i$ do not lie on a common hyperplane by expressing that there is no non-trivial normal vector $u$.
+Since $\neg \exists$ is equivalent to $\forall \neg$, we obtain a universal characterization of the hyperplane condition.
+We can then use linear programming duality in the form of Fredholm's alternative to exchange universal with existential quantification.
+Let us work out the details.
 Consider the existential condition we are using for lying on a common hyperplane: